-In some scenarios (such as a desktop crash or power failure/disconnection), agents may still receive calls but be unable to handle them.
+In some scenarios (such as a power failure/disconnection or when a desktop stops responding), agents may still receive calls but be unable to handle them.
 To prevent this problem, T-Server can be configured to automatically logout the agent in such circumstances.